Opportunistic Infections in AIDS

 What are opportunistic infections in AIDS?

-Infections that take advantage of a weakened immune system.
+Infections that take advantage of a weakened immune system in individuals with AIDS.

-Which opportunistic infection is most common in AIDS patients?
+Which opportunistic infections are common in AIDS patients?

-How are opportunistic infections treated in AIDS patients?
+Are all opportunistic infections treatable in AIDS patients?

 If you have any feedback, please get in touch.